leiless/rax-lpm/README.md

 # Run `rax-lpm` tests

 This project submoduled [rax](https://github.com/antirez/rax) source, so it can stay up-to-date automatically.
+Please specify `--recurse-submodules` when cloning this repository.

 Before compile the source, you should first do: